Activity 2.1: WHAT Was EARLY Koreatown Like and Who Was Dosan Ahn Chang Ho?

 Dosan’s Support of Korean Independence

-• Provide students with the following prompt and allow them five minutes to Quick-write their response.
+• Provide students with the following prompt and allow them 5 minutes to quick-write their response.
 Call on student volunteers to share their reflections.

 • There are many U.S. memorials of Dosan Ahn Chang Ho.
 Write for 5 minutes about why he is so revered in the United States and Korea.
 Use these questions to guide your response: